What is click flooding?

 On average, click-to-install time is normally distributed.
 The app average depends on the size and type of the app; deviation is expected.
 It is likely to be skewed, as most users will likely install soon after clicking on an install ads.

 A worrying sign of click flooding is when you have relatively uniform distribution of installs over time, with a high density in the long click-to-install time region.
-If fraudsters are firing clicks in the dark, there is almost equal chance of having the click hit the device 5 seconds, 2 hours, or 2 days before the completely independent mobile app install event.
+If fraudsters are firing clicks in the dark, there is almost equal chance of having the click hit the device five seconds, two hours, or two days before the completely independent mobile app install event.

 Please note that the same publisher or network may have a mix of legitimate click induced installs and organic installs stolen by fraudulent clicks.
 Therefore, the CTIT distribution you would receive is often somewhere in between.
 As mentioned above, temporal comparisons and horizontal comparisons are important in establishing the norm for your app and for a similar paid campaign.
 You are not necessarily looking for complete uniform distribution of CTIT, but rather for significant deviations from the norm.